Work and Wages

 Regular Pay

-The Labour Proclamation requires the employers to pay wages in cash on working day at the work place unless otherwise agreed.
-In case date of payment (where already decided) falls on a weekly rest day or public holiday, the wages are paid on the preceding working day.
-Wages are paid directly to the worker or to the person authorized by the worker.
-Wages may be paid in kind but it may not be more than 30% of the wages paid in cash.
+The Labour Proclamation requires the employers to pay wages in cash on a working day at the workplace unless otherwise agreed.
+In case the date of payment (where already decided) falls on a weekly rest day or public holiday, the wages are paid on the preceding working day.
+Wages are paid directly to the worker or to the person authorised by the worker.
+Wages may be paid in kind, but it may not be more than 30% of the wages paid in cash.

 An employer is under the obligation to pay the worker wages and other emoluments in accordance with this law or the collective agreement.
 Wages are to be paid at such intervals as required under the national law, collective agreement or employment contract.